myudak/Vision-Label/README.md

 2. Images are sent to the Gemini API, where they are processed, and a caption is returned.
 3. Rename the files with a new name from the Gemini API.

+## Contributing

+Contributions are welcome!
+If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer

 This application uploads images to Google servers for processing using the Gemini API.
 Use caution and avoid using personal images.
+This tool is not affiliated with Google.
+The functionality is subject to change based on updates to the Gemini API or the terms of service of Google.

 ## Credits

 - Gemini API
 - Google AI Studio

 [DEMO]: https://github.com/myudak/Vision-Label/assets/69108782/5878884a-e753-48c9-835b-59224fff9ce6